 Nevertheless a few recommendations for monitoring and evaluating processes can be formulated.
 Firstly, monitoring should be exercised by RFO's and RPO's themselves, but coordinated centrally and controlled by civil society actors, including scientific and professional societies (creation of a cross-university, inter-institution monitoring body - Committee on ...
 2006a; Lee, Faulkner, Alemany 2010).
 Secondly, monitoring should include a variety of tools, including HR statistics, performance indicators, activity reports and budget reports.
-Statistics can be developed into equality indicators, which allow the measurement of change as policies are introduced (European Commission 2012a; Science Europe 2017).
+Statistics can be developed into equality indicators, which allow the measurement of change as policies are introduced (European Commission 2012a)9.
+Thirdly, progress needs to be measured and benchmarked against other institutions (European Commission 2012a)10.
+Fourthly, policy evaluations should focus not only on the successes of specific policy measures, but also on shortfalls and unintended effects (McGregor, Bazi 2007; Lee, Faulkner, Alemany 2010; Structural change 2012; Lipinsky 2014; Wharton 2015).
+"A common understanding of the functions and constraints of evaluation exercises in relation to gender equality measures and policies is a reasonable means for enabling real advancements in policy and practice" (Lipinsky 2014: 18).
+The problem of unintended consequences of change should also be recognized, because "well-intentioned and planned organizational change can be resisted, deflected, or transformed in ways that undermine rather than facilitate desired outcomes" (Wharton 2015: 12).
+Fifthly, results of monitoring should be disseminated, made public and visible (Committee on ...
+2007; McGregor, Bazi 2007: 70-72; European Commission 2012a: 39).
+Sixthly, instances of good practice could be rewarded and made visible for others to learn from, through national or employer-level prizes (McGregor, Bazi 2007; Lee, Faulkner, Alemany 2010).

-&lt;sup>9 In this context it is worth mentioning the postulate of harmonization of data on R&D personnel to be comparable between countries within EU (European Commission 2003).
+9 In this context it is worth mentioning the postulate of harmonization of data on R&D personnel to be comparable between countries within EU (European Commission 2003).